 Clearly, business leaders can see that there is value in live events – so if we’re asking “why do businesses sponsor events?” following their lead is likely to be a good place to start.

 Sponsoring live events

-Bizzabo has broken down the stats on event sponsorship specifically, and as brands looking to answer why do businesses sponsor events these numbers are likely to be hugely important.
-The company reveals that, up from 40% in 2010, 60% of event organisers now have a budget dedicated to measuring the value of sponsorship campaigns.
+Bizzabo has broken down the stats on event sponsorship specifically, and as brands looking to answer why do businesses sponsor events, these numbers are likely to be hugely important.
+The company reveals that, up from 40% in 2010, 60% of event organizers now have a budget dedicated to measuring the value of sponsorship campaigns.
 Added to this, 16% consider finding sponsors to be the biggest challenge they face – so if you have a clear vision and can enact it well, this space is likely to be very successful for you.
 According to Statista, sponsorship spending currently sits at USD $62.8 billion – up from $60.1 billion in 2016.

 B2B benefits of live events